rhodey/tinyraftplus/README.md

 If your apply and read functions are not throwing errors then the log / fs is bad

-If you suspect the fs then restart the host.
-If node.open fails on restart then you need to replace the node / host
+If you suspect the fs restart the host.
+If node.open fails on restart you need to replace the node / host

 Use [XxHashEncoder](https://github.com/rhodey/tinyraftplus/blob/master/src/encoder.js#L63) to identify fs corruption